 How do I know if I’m on an Economy 7 tariff?

-If that’s the case, try to use your dishwasher, washing machine and tumble dryer at night, to see how much more you could save.
+If that’s the case, try using your dishwasher, washing machine, and tumble dryer at night, to see how much more you could save.

 You can also check by looking at your electricity meter – see below for more on that.